nghttp2/nghttp2/_sources/tutorial-client.txt

     $ libevent-client HTTPS_URI

-We use libevent in this tutorial to handle networking I/O.  Please note that nghttp2 iteself does not depends on libevent.
+We use libevent in this tutorial to handle networking I/O.  Please note that nghttp2 itself does not depend on libevent.

 First we do some setup routine for libevent and OpenSSL library in function ``main()`` and ``run()``, which is not so relevant to nghttp2